Life Coach support for a Midlife Crisis

 Troubled and aged between 35 and 55 you find yourself in a stage of life where everything seems up in the air.
 You are "successful" from the outside.
 Life was all mapped out.
 DIY isn't working, you are ready to call in support so you can take control of your mid-life transition.

 Perhaps your cover-ups have started to make life feel uncertain.
-Marriage in the desert, love life has become complex, your dreams feel unfulfilled.
-Authenticity well compromised, depression creeping in.
+Marriage in the desert, love life has become complex, and your dreams feel unfulfilled.
+Authenticity is well compromised, and depression creeps in.
 Your options feel diminished and the toys are no longer doing it.
 Maybe grief, a career change, or a deeper spiritual calling is in the picture.

 The remarkable work we do together is...